Brookfield Centre in Real Estate and Infrastructure

 The Brookfield Centre’s Full Time Real Estate and Infrastructure Faculty

-Building on the foundation created by Professor James McKellar and supportive industry professionals, the infrastructure education experience and thought leadership at Schulich have benefited significantly from the addition of Assistant Professor Sherena Hussain, MBA/ JD ’12, PhD candidate, an emerging leader in infrastructure financing and global business model innovation and a recipient of the Hennick Medal for Academic Excellence and an accomplished legal professional.
+Building on the foundation created by Professor James McKellar and supportive industry professionals, the infrastructure education experience and thought leadership at Schulich have benefited significantly from the addition of Instructor Sherena Hussain, MBA/ JD ’12, PhD candidate, an emerging leader in infrastructure financing and global business model innovation and a recipient of the Hennick Medal for Academic Excellence and an accomplished legal professional.
 Professor Hussain has won awards in the areas of tax, contract, commercial/corporate, real estate, trust and estate law.

 After launching a new 12-month Master of Real Estate and Infrastructure Program (MREI), the first of its kind in the world alongside the School’s successful MBA specialization, and simultaneously hiring Avis Devine, Associate Professor of Real Estate, in 2017, the Brookfield Centre welcomed Jim Clayton, Professor and the new Timothy R. Price Chair in Real Estate and Infrastructure earlier this year.
 The winner of the 2017 Nick Tyrell Research Prize in Real Estate Investment, Professor Devine’s research focuses on Sustainable and Energy Efficient Real Estate, Commercial Real Estate, Multifamily Housing, and Emerging Markets.
 Professor Clayton rejoined the academic world, and returned to Canada, after more than a decade in the global institutional real estate investment management arena, most recently as Head of Real Estate Investment Strategy and Analytics at Barings, where he was also an Adjunct Professor of Real Estate at the University of Connecticut.